-- i) Drag & Drop the Mongo DB Reader on the Workflow Editor. - ii) Click on the dragged reader component to open the component properties tabs below.

-- iii) Basic Information: It is the default tab to open for the Mongo DB reader while configuring the component. - a.
+- v) Drag & Drop the Mongo DB Reader on the Workflow Editor. - vi) Click on the dragged reader component to open the component properties tabs below. - vii) Basic Information: It is the default tab to open for the Mongo DB reader while configuring the component. - a.
 Select an Invocation type from the drop-down menu to confirm the running mode of the reader component.
 Select 'Real-Time' or 'Batch' from the drop-down menu. - b.
 Deployment Type: It displays the deployment type for the component.
-This field comes pre-selected. - c.
+This field comes preselected. - c.
 Container Image Version: It displays the image version for the docker container.
-This field comes pre-selected.
+This field comes pre-selected. - d.
+Failover Event: Select a failover Event from the drop-down menu.

-- iv) Open the 'Meta Information' tab and fill all the connection-specific details of Mogo DB. - 1.
+- viii) Open the 'Meta Information' tab and fill all the connection-specific details of Mogo DB. - 1.
 Host IP Address(): Hadoop IP address of the host. - 2.
 Port(): Port number. - 3.
 Username(): Provide username. - 4.
 Password(): Provide a valid password to access the Mongo DB. - 5.
 Database Name (): Provide the name of the database from where you wish to read data. - 6.
 Collection Name(): Provide the name of the collection. - 7.
 Query: Insert an SQL query (it takes a query containing a Join statement as well). - 8.
 Limit: Set limit for the number of records.

-v) Selected Columns: The users can select some specific columns from the table to read data instead of selecting a complete table; this can be achieved via the 'Selected Columns' section.
-Select the columns which you want to read and if you want to change the name of the column, then put that name in alias name section otherwise keep alias name same as of column name and then select a Column Type from the drop-down menu.
+ix) Selected Columns: The users can select some specific columns from the table to read data instead of selecting a complete table; this can be achieved via the 'Selected Columns' section.
+Select the columns which you want to read and if you want to change the name of the column, then put that name in the alias name section otherwise keep the alias name same as of column name and then select a Column Type from the drop-down menu.